christinebangum/christinebangum.github.io/_pages/research.md

 1. "Mobilization and Intra-Party Power Sharing: Theory and Evidence from Norway", with [Jon Fiva](https://www.jon.fiva.no/), [Giovanna Invernizzi](https://giovannainvernizzi.com), [Carlo Prato](https://sites.google.com/site/carloprato1982/carlo-prato) and [Janne Tukiainen](https://www.utu.fi/en/people/janne-tukiainen).

+2. "Are the Poor More Generous?
+Evidence from Norwegian Register Data on Lottery Wins and Charitable Giving", with [Benny Geys](https://www.bi.edu/about-bi/employees/department-of-economics/benny-geys/) and [Rune Sørensen](https://www.runesorensen.org/).

 <!--- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>